jundalisay/sp/content/en/research/indian/gospel/chapter-52b.md

 Monday, February 21, 1887

-Narendra, Rākhāl, Niranjan, Sarat, Śaśi, Kāli, Baburam, Tārak, and Sarada Prasanna were living in the monastery.
+Narendra, Rakhal, Niranjan, Sarat, Śaśi, Kāli, Baburam, Tārak, and Sarada Prasanna were living in the monastery.
 All day the members had been fasting in observance of the Sivaratri.
 Sarat, Kāli, Niranjan, and Sarada were planning to go to Puri, the following Saturday, on a pilgrimage to the sacred Jagannath.
 Jogin and Lātu were at Vrindāvan and had not yet seen the new place.

 Narendra had gone to Calcutta that morning to look after a lawsuit in which his family had been involved since the death of his father.
 At 9am, M. arrived at the Math.

-Tārak saw him and began to sing in praise of Śiva, Rākhāl joining him: There Śiva dances, striking both His cheeks; and they resound, Ba-ba-bom!
+Tārak saw him and began to sing in praise of Śiva, Rakhal joining him: There Śiva dances, striking both His cheeks; and they resound, Ba-ba-bom!

 Dimi-dimi-dimi! sounds His drum; a garland of skulls from His neck is hanging!